 7 Ways to Work With Your Shadow

 So you've heard of shadow work but what does it really entail?
-The October 2020 Shadow Work Box has come at the perfect time to give you the tools to face, process, and release what is needed to enter 2021 anew.
+Our Shadow Work Box gives you the tools to help you face, process, and release what is needed to work with your shadow and start your life anew.

 We welcome Lori Menna (Creator of Cosmic Collage) to share her wisdom on this revolutionary theme.
 Shadow work has been a big part of Lori’s path.
 As an artist, she is inspired by the great mystery that is life.
 She is drawn to connecting to a deeper meaning through both visual patterns like fractal in nature and patterns of emotion that have echoed through generations and live within our human bodies.